softplus/ble_proxy_esphome/README.md

 5. Compile & run this code on an ESP32
 6. Repeat to place proxy devices in strategic locations

+Note that when using the proxy, don't also read the BTLE values directly with Home Assistant (you'll just get duplicated sensors).
+Don't use the BTLE module there, only use MQTT.

 ## BTLE Device firmware

 I used [pvvx's ATC firmware](https://github.com/pvvx/ATC_MiThermometer).
 This seems to work well on the Xiaomi Mi / LYWSD03MMC devices I have.

 The simplest way is to navigate to the [flasher page](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html) on a smartphone, connect to the BTLE device, flash the firmware, and then configure the firmware to use "Mi" connections (this is compatible with all Xiaomi-like software).

 Device lifetime seems to be 12-18 months on a CR2032 battery.
+Use the default settings with 2.5 seconds interval since ESP32 BTLE isn't that great.

 ## Proxy setup